eclipse-keyple/keyple-plugin-java-api/README.md

-This is the repository for the examples showing the usage of the C++ implementation of the '[Eclipse Keyple](https://keyple.org/)' project.
+This is the repository for the Java implementation of 'Plugin developers API' for the '[Eclipse Keyple](https://keyple.org/)' project.